-Instead of setting up the simulation, this time we’ll let platform designer’s already generated testbench, then simulate the C code in eclipse by launching ModelSim in that same tool.
+Instead of setting up the simulation, this time we’ll let platform designer’s already generated testbench, then simulate the C code in Eclipse by launching ModelSim in that same tool.

-We will use the eclipse tool to simulate the Nios II and SDRAM in Signal.
+We will use the Eclipse tool to simulate the Nios II and SDRAM in Signal.
 Note that the reason we have to use this tool instead of making a custom test bench is because we are using a Bus Functional Model (BFM) and a test bench generated by Platform designer.
-Some of the test bench components are encrypted, and therefore unreadable by ModelSim by itself, this is where eclipse comes in and translates for ModelSim.
+Some of the test bench components are encrypted, and therefore unreadable by ModelSim by itself, this is where Eclipse comes in and translates for ModelSim.